Herman443/gsp24-voicebot/README.md

 # Gintel summer project - Voice Bot

+This is a forked repository of my teams project during our summer internship at Gintel AS in 2024.
+My contributions are those submitted from the user **OstengenHerman**.
+Except from this first short part of the README, nothing is changed.

 This repository contains progress and results accomplished during the **Voice Bot project** of Gintel's student-internship 2024.

 # Overview